 Excel copies and stores data for each worksheet that is created in an Excel workbook.
 Even if you use external data from another spreadsheet or database, each sheet will have a copy of the data.
 You should review the different worksheets in a workbook to see if some can be deleted or combined to reduce space.

 Eliminating excess worksheet, thus data bloat, will greatly reduce the size of your file and increase performance.
-Also be careful about links to other worksheets with a lot of formulas or to other worksheets in external workbooks.
+Be careful about links to other worksheets with a lot of formulas or to other worksheets in external workbooks.
 While this won't necessarily change the size of the workbook, it will impact performance which can be as problematic as bloated data.

 Converting to Binary

-- With the Excel file open
+- Open the Excel file.

-- Click on the File tab (Fig 1)
+- Click on the File tab (Fig 1).

-- Select “Save AS” from the Tab menu
+- Select “Save AS” from the Tab menu.

-- In the Save As dialog select the “Save As Type” dropdown field and select the “Excel Binary Workbook (*.xlsb)” option from the list of values.
+- In the Save As dialog, select the “Save As Type” dropdown field and select the “Excel Binary Workbook (*.xlsb)” option from the list of values.
 See figure 2.

-- Click Save
+- Click Save.